 Please be aware that in order to volunteer with some of our Community Partners, police/ vulnerable record checks are required.

-- Some regions take longer to process these record so please make sure to apply with your local region as soon as possible to ensure you will be able to participate with the opportunities you are interested in.
+- Some regions take longer to process these record checks so please make sure to apply with your local region as soon as possible to ensure you will be able to participate in the opportunities you are interested in.

 - You must apply to the jurisdiction that you currently live in.
-For example, if you live in Toronto, your must apply in Toronto.
-For those who live on campus (in Residence), you may choose to apply to your home community OR the Mississauga community.
+For example, if you live in Toronto, you must apply in Toronto.
+For those who live in Residence, you may choose to apply to your home community OR the Mississauga community.

-If you live outside of these regions, call your regional police office to get information on how you obtain a police check/vulnerable sectors check
+If you live outside of these regions, research your regional police office to get information on how you obtain a police check/vulnerable sectors check.

 If you need financial assistance with this check, please complete a Co-Curricular Program Participation Bursary application.
 We do not want the police/vulnerable sectors check to stop you from being involved with a community engagement experience.

 Police/Vulnerable Persons Checks are only required for citizens of Canada.

 As an International Student, your student visa is the only documentation needed to reflect the equivalent of a Police/ Vulnerable Persons check for some of our Community Partners.
 Please make sure to provide us with a photocopy if requested.